JakeTheRealOne/no-brain-sort/README.md

 ## Benefits
 - in place
 - stable
-- the lower and the higher the list, the faster this algorithm will be
+- the lower the maximum, the faster the algorithm
 ## Time complexity
 Best case: $$\Theta(n)$$
 Average case: $$\Theta(n)$$